 gnatname will use the GNAT compiler in syntax-check-only mode on all

 One or several Naming Patterns may be given as arguments to

-Each Naming Pattern is enclosed between double quotes.
+Each Naming Pattern is enclosed between double quotes (or single

 A Naming Pattern is a regular expression similar to the wildcard patterns